 Who should enroll?

-- Students looking for an outside the box social studies class
+- Are looking for an outside the box social studies class

-- Students who like math and science mixed with their social studies
+- Like math and science mixed with their social studies

-- Students interested in learning some nonfiction reading skills
+- Are interested in learning some nonfiction reading skills

 - High speed, broadband Internet